From First Steps to Professional Practice

 What Does a Counsellor and Psychotherapist Do in Ireland?
 Roles, Skills and Career Path Explained

-If you’re thinking about a career helping others, you might be wondering what does a counsellor do and how do you become one in Ireland?
+If you’re thinking about a career helping others, you might be wondering: What does a counsellor do and how do you become one in Ireland?

-This guide walks you through everything step-by-step, from qualifications to career outcomes, so you can confidently start your journey.
+This guide walks you through everything step by step, from qualifications to career outcomes, so you can confidently start your journey.

 - Anxiety